Jman012/FloatplaneAPI/README.md

 After making changes to the `floatplane-openapi-specification.json`, run `npm run test` in order to run integration tests with the Floatplane API.
 This ensures that the specification and its models are aligned with the API correctly.

+Integration test run requirements:
-The environment variable "sailssid" needs to be set to the value of the `sails.sid` HTTP Cookie for authentication in order for integration tests to run.
+- The environment variable "sailssid" needs to be set to the value of the `sails.sid` HTTP Cookie for authentication in order for integration tests to run.
+- The .NET 6.0 SDK will need to be installed on the system in order for integration tests to run (`dotnet build` and `dotnet test`).

 Integration tests will test for:
 - Expected HTTP 200 responses for valid requests